 - Pure Vanilla Extract: For optimal flavor, reach for pure vanilla instead of imitation.
 Even better, try homemade vanilla extract!

-- Quick Oats: Use quick oats for the best taste and texture with this recipe.
-If you dont have quick oats, use a food processor to process the oatmeal into smaller pieces.
+- Quick Oats: This recipe uses quick oats for the best taste and texture.
+If you don’t have quick oats, use a food processor to process the oatmeal into smaller pieces.

-- Carrots: When baking with carrots, my #1 tip is to shred whole carrots yourself.
+- Carrots: My #1 tip is to shred whole carrots yourself when baking with carrots.
 Do not use packaged pre-shredded carrots because they are hard and dry.